CryptoPascal31/kadena_repl_sandbox/README.md

 - 3 default policy contracts in NS `marmalade`

+### Marmalade NG
+The current version of marmalade NG is installed:

+Contracts:
+  - poly-fungible-v3 intefaces in NS `kip`
+  - all others Marmalade NG contracts (ledger policies and utils) in `marmamalade-ng`

 ### Pact Util library
 The version 0.7 of unofficial Pact Util library:
 - https://github.com/CryptoPascal31/pact-util-lib